claragrabel/Masters_Thesis/code_linux/HPC_Commands_Navigation.md

 # view compressed file
 zcat <file>

-# visualize only the first lines of a compressed ile:
+# visualize only the first lines of a compressed file:
 zcat <file> | head

 # visualize lines with a concrete word or symbol